beeryt/astropy/docs/coordinates/velocities.rst

 but this result is clearly nonsense, with values from -1000 to 1000 km/s.
-The root of the problem here is that the machine precision is not sufficient to computedifferences of order km over distances of order kiloparsecs.
+The root of the problem here is that the machine precision is not sufficient to compute differences of order km over distances of order kiloparsecs.
 Hence, the straightforward finite difference method will not work for this use case with the default values.